Gerard Quintana: 2015 onwards: the return of Sopa de Cabra

 After the successful reunion and tour of 2011, questions about a future return of the band were avoided by its members, all of whom had musical and other projects of their own.
 But early in 2015, rumours of another reunion became widespread.
-On March 28, 2015, a surprise concert on a rooftop in Girona heralded news of the return of the band with new songs and a new album.
-A mini-tour of three concerts, featuring the new songs, took place in the summer of 2015, and the album, Cercles, was released at the end of 2015, and promoted in an extensive tour throughout 2016 and 2017.
-The year 2016 was the 30th anniversary of the founding of the band, and the 23 concerts of that year included one in Madrid and one in London.
-A live album, recorded at concerts in Girona and Porreres, was also released in 2018.
+On 28 March 2015, a surprise concert on a rooftop in Girona heralded news of the return of the band with new songs and a new album.

 Another two years elapsed before the release of another album, La gran onada (‘The great wave’) in February 2020.
 A special open-air concert for a small invited audience took place at the great Graeco-Roman site of Empúries a few days before the record went on sale, and was filmed by the Catalan television Channel TV3.
-The lockdown in Spain in response to the COVID-19 pandemic came into force on 14 March 2020, the day on which the first concert of the promotional tour had been scheduled in Barcelona.
-However, some concerts were possible during the summer of 2020.
-The songs on the 2015 and 2020 albums that have now been added to the band's repertoire are all by the same songwriting team as the majority of those in their earlier catalogue, with music by Josep Thió and lyrics by Gerard Quintana.